KostyaTretyak/ng-stack/projects/api-mock/README.md

 # @ng-stack/api-mock

-This module is an alternative of [angular-in-memory-web-api](https://github.com/angular/in-memory-web-api).

-`@ng-stack/api-mock` for Angular demos and tests that emulates CRUD operations over a RESTy API.
+This module is an alternative of [angular-in-memory-web-api](https://github.com/angular/in-memory-web-api), it's intended for Angular demos and tests that simulates CRUD operations over a RESTy API.
 It intercepts Angular `HttpClient` requests that would otherwise go to the remote server and redirects them to an `@ng-stack/api-mock` data store that you control.

 You can also view the [Ukrainian version of the documentation](./README.uk.md).